kirbysayshi/kirbysayshi.github.com/_posts/2020-03-17-space-bird-log.md

 - Have a readable yet on-theme font
 - never let me worry about saving or where to save

-OPTIONAL YET AWESOME BONUSES (maybe mandatory???)
+## OPTIONAL YET AWESOME BONUSES (maybe mandatory???)

 - Have some prompts that cycle or are randomly generated to get me in the mood: "I thought I was done with these bugs..."
 "I previously outflew these pirates using minimal fuel..."
 - Extract the "subject" or "target" of the entry and be able to mark it as something "in universe".
 So if it's an entry about TypeScript generics, it would summarize or mark the entry as "Fought TypeScript Generics on 20XX, Mar-17.
 Escaped badly bruised."
 - Allow for changing the music, theme, and log filename for those folks that are not excited by SAMUS, SPACE HEROINE OF THE GALAXY.
 Maybe it has a bunch of filenames it will use (`spacebird.log`, `codex.log`, etc) but puts a marker in the file so it knows it created it.

+## This is Silly, Do You Really Need a Tool for This?

+Maybe?
+Sure, you could probably use IAWriter for this.
+But you'd have to worry about where to save your file, what to name it, what to tag it with, a structure...
+And, it definitely wouldn't make you feel like you were shooting across the galaxy at point five past light speed, ready to take on the next adventure just beyond known space.